networkop/tkng/content/cni/_index.md

 * **Connectivity** - making sure that a Pod gets its default `eth0` interface with IP reachable from the root network namespace of the hosting Node.
 * **Reachability** - making sure that Pods from other Nodes can reach each other directly (without NAT).

-Connectivity requirement is the most straigh-forward one to understand -- every Pod must have a NIC to communicate with anything outside of its own network namespace.
+Connectivity requirement is the most straight-forward one to understand -- every Pod must have a NIC to communicate with anything outside of its own network namespace.
 Some local processes on the Node (e.g. kubelet) need to reach PodIP from the root network namespace (e.g. to perform health and readiness checks), hence the root NS connectivity requirement.

+There are a number of [reference](https://github.com/containernetworking/plugins#main-interface-creating) CNI plugins that can be used to setup connectivity, most notable examples are:

+* **ptp** -- creates a veth link in the root namespace and plugs the other end into the Pod's namespace.
+* **bridge** -- does the same but also connects the rootNS end of the link to the bridge.
+* **macvlan/ipvlan** -- use the corresponding drivers to connect containers directly to the NIC of the Node.

+{{% notice info %}}
+These reference plugins are very often combined and re-used by other, more complicated CNI plugins (see [kindnet](/cni/11-kindnet/) or [flannel](/cni/12-flannel)).
+{{% /notice %}}

 Reachability, on the other hand, may require a bit of unpacking:

-* Every Pod gets a unqiue IP from a `PodCIDR` range configured on the Node.
+* Every Pod gets a unique IP from a `PodCIDR` range configured on the Node.
-* This range is assigned to the Node during kubelet boostrapping phase.
+* This range is assigned to the Node during kubelet bootstrapping phase.
 * Nodes are not aware of `PodCIDRs` assigned to other Nodes, allocations are normally managed by the controller-manager based on the `--cluster-cidr` configuration flag.
 * Depending on the type of underlying connectivity, establishing end-to-end reachability between `PodCIDRs` may require different methods:
     - If all Nodes are in the **same Layer2 domain**, the connectivity can be established by configuring a **full mesh of static routes** on all Nodes with NextHop set to the internal IP of the peer Nodes.